 But we missed a rare item: the complete audio recording of the commencement address Wallace gave at Kenyon College, in Ohio, on May 21, 2005–three years before he took his own life.
 The text of the speech has been published on the Internet and as a book called This Is Water: Some Thoughts, Delivered on a Significant Occasion, about Living a Compassionate Life, but the complete audio version has been hard to find.
+In the speech, Wallace talks about the challenge of moving beyond the superficial kind of freedom that can be acquired through power and wealth, toward a truer liberation that arises only when we become more fully conscious of the world outside our “tiny skull-sized kingdoms.”
 Ted Talks.
 Shimon Schocken: The self-organizing computer course.
 10 talks on making schools great.

 The election may well come down to a few key issues.
 So what matters most to Americans?
 The TED Blog read this Gallup poll from late July on issues that citizens want the next president to prioritize.
 Conveniently, these are topics that speakers often address on the TED stage.
 So, every week until the election, we’ll bring you a playlist focusing on one of the top-rated issues.
 Among the most important questions in the upcoming election is, “How can we improve the nation’s public schools?”

 But what would a non-partisan plan for entrepreneurs look like?
 The theme of the first day of the Republican National Convention was "We Built It," a rallying-cry from entrepreneurs who insisted that they didn't need government to start their businesses.
 This week, we can expect the Democratic response to highlight the ways Obama's administration has empowered job creators.
 But what would an entrepreneur-first platform, stripped of party politics, really look like?
 Last week, I asked readers for answers.
 Barry Schwartz: Using our practical wisdom.
 Barry Schwartz on our loss of wisdom.
 TED-Ed website launches in beta, lets teachers customize video lessons.
 TED-Ed Launches Groundbreaking Website with New Tools for Customized Learning TED-Ed Platform Allows Teachers to "Flip" Video Content and Create Tailored Lesson Plans NEW YORK--(BUSINESS WIRE)--TED, the nonprofit organization devoted to "Ideas Worth Spreading," today launches the second phase of its TED-Ed initiative: a groundbreaking website [ housed on TED.com that enables teachers to create unique lesson plans around TED-Ed video content.

 It will kill your day.
 If you must (and you really do) see the top 20 talks in TED six-year history, clear your calendar, shut off your email, go to the bathroom and open your mind.
+You’re about to learn something.
+TED tabulated data from its top sources including TED.com, YouTube, Hulu, iTunes, and several others.
+Sir Ken Robinson’s 2006 talk about how schools kill creativity tops the list with 13,409,417 views.
 Sherry Turkle: Connected, but alone?
 Sam Richards: A radical experiment in empathy.
 TEDxNYED - Dennis Littky - 03/05/2011.
 Jonathan Haidt on the moral roots of liberals and conservatives.
 Sebastian Thrun: Google's driverless car.
 Ludwick Marishane: A bath without water.